sebhcrookes/Tenebris/README.md

 `r.drawText("Hello, world!", 0, 0, 0xFFFFFFFF);`.
 This draws the text "Hello, world!" at pixel (0,0) in a
 white colour.
 Run your code and now you should see that "Hello, world!" is drawn in the top-left of the screen.

+The documentation is still a work-in-progress, however you can check it out on this project's wiki [here](https://github.com/BambooPyanda/game.engine/wiki)

 ## Features implemented
  - [x] Main engine